Resist the Desire to Buy

 Don’t tempt yourself

 I rarely think about buying something if I haven’t seen it first.
 Stay out of the stores if you can and do away with catalogues!
-It would be nice if we could skip the TV commercials as well…
+Unsubscribe from all those emails to your favourite stores.
+(Even the Simply Frugal emails, if you must! ;))

 Reconsider your need

 Do you really need it or is it a want?
-If it’s a definite need then there is no way I should feel guilty about my purchase.
+If it’s a definite need then there is no way you should feel guilty about your purchase.

 Wait on it

 I’ve found many times I can do without something if I simply walk away.
 For some reason, the item might not seem as appealing days later.

 Do something fun.
 Enjoy the outdoors, volunteer, etc!

 Think about Costs

 How many hours will you or your spouse have to work to pay for it?
 Will you have to fix it, clean it, store it, insure it?